Alford L. McLaughlin

-Alford Lee McLaughlin (March 28, 1928 - January 14, 1977) was a United States Marine Corps master sergeant and the 33rd Marine to receive the Medal of Honor for heroism above and beyond the call of duty in the Korean War.
-He earned the nation's highest decoration for valor during the Battle of Bunker Hill (1952) by his two-machine gun defense at one of the outposts in the Bunker Hill area of Korea on the night of September 4–5, 1952.
+Alford Lee McLaughlin (March 28, 1928 – January 14, 1977) was a United States Marine Corps master sergeant and the 33rd Marine to receive the Medal of Honor for heroism in the Korean War.
+He earned the nation's highest decoration for valor during the Battle of Bunker Hill by his two-machine gun defense at one of the outposts in the Bunker Hill area of Korea on the night of September 4–5, 1952.
 He was presented the medal by President Dwight D. Eisenhower on October 27, 1953, at a ceremony in the White House.

 A private first class at the time, McLaughlin fired two machine guns alternately, notwithstanding his painful wounds and blistered hands, until the weapons became too hot to hold.
 He continued firing with a carbine and threw hand grenades until some 200 Chinese soldiers lay dead or wounded in front of him.
-In addition to the Medal of Honor, PFC McLaughlin was awarded a Purple Heart Medal for wounds received during that action.
-He was also awarded a Purple Heart Medal for wounds received on August 16, 1952, in the same sector.
+In addition to the Medal of Honor, McLaughlin was awarded a Purple Heart for wounds received during that action.
+He was also awarded a Purple Heart for wounds received on August 16, 1952, in the same sector.

 Biography

-Born on March 18, 1928, in Leeds, Alabama, Alford Lee McLaughlin attended school in Leeds until 1944 and then enlisted in the Marine Corps on May 3, 1945.
+Born on March 18, 1928, in Leeds, Alabama, Alford Lee McLaughlin attended school in Leeds until 1944 and then enlisted in the United States Marine Corps on May 3, 1945.
 After completing recruit training at Parris Island South Carolina, he served at Camp Lejeune, North Carolina, until embarking for Guam in November 1945.
 From Guam he was ordered to Japan in March 1946, serving in the occupation of that country until August 1947.
 He then served with the 4th Marines, participating in Caribbean maneuvers from January to March 1948, and again from February to March 1949.
 He served in the Mediterranean from September 1948 to January 1949.

 Private First Class McLaughlin was assigned to the Marine Detachment at the U.S. Naval Disciplinary Barracks, Portsmouth, New Hampshire, from June 1949 until September 1951.
 He was next assigned to Camp Pendleton, California, for further training before leaving for Korea in February 1952.
 He fought in the second Korean winter, the summer-fall defense of 1952, and in the third Korean winter before he left Korea in January 1953.

-He then served as a military policeman at Camp Lejeune, North Carolina, until July 1953, when he was assigned as a mortar unit leader with the 4th Marine Corps Reserve Rifle Company at Rome, Georgia.
+McLaughlin then served as a military policeman at Camp Lejeune, North Carolina, until July 1953, when he was assigned as a mortar unit leader with the 4th Marine Corps Reserve Rifle Company at Rome, Georgia.
 He was later assigned to the 10th Marines, Camp Lejeune, and retired from the Marine Corps in 1972 as a master sergeant.

-Master Sergeant McLaughlin died on January 14, 1977, and was buried in Mount Hebron Cemetery, in Leeds, Alabama.
+McLaughlin died on January 14, 1977, and was buried in Mount Hebron Cemetery, in Leeds, Alabama.
+McLaughlin was one of three Medal of Honor recipients to come from Leeds, Alabama, the other two being William R. Lawley Jr. and Henry E. Erwin.

-Military awards

-McLaughlin's decorations and awards include: